TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: Abstract

 \section{Abstract}

 Visual Place Recognition (VPR) is a crucial capability for long-term autonomous robots, enabling them to identify previously visited locations using visual information.
 However, existing methods remain limited in indoor settings due to the highly repetitive structures inherent in such environments.
-We observe that scene text typically appears in indoor spaces, serving to distinguish visually similar but different places.
+We observe that scene texts frequently appear in indoor spaces and can help distinguish visually similar but different places.
 This inspires us to propose TextInPlace, a simple yet effective VPR framework that integrates Scene Text Spotting (STS) to mitigate visual perceptual ambiguity in repetitive indoor environments.
 Specifically, TextInPlace adopts a dual-branch architecture within a local parameter sharing network.
-The VPR branch employs attention-based aggregation to extract global descriptors for coarse-grained retrieval, while the STS branch utilizes a bridging text spotter to detect and recognize scene text.
-Finally, the discriminative text is filtered to compute text similarity and re-rank the top-K retrieved images.
+The VPR branch employs attention-based aggregation to extract global descriptors for coarse-grained retrieval, while the STS branch utilizes a bridging text spotter to detect and recognize scene texts.
+Finally, the discriminative texts are filtered to compute text similarity and re-rank the top-K retrieved images.
 To bridge the gap between current text-based repetitive indoor scene datasets and the typical scenarios encountered in robot navigation, we establish an indoor VPR benchmark dataset, called Maze-with-Text.
 Extensive experiments on both custom and public datasets demonstrate that TextInPlace achieves superior performance over existing methods that rely solely on appearance information.
 The dataset, code, and trained models are publicly available at \href{https://github.com/HqiTao/TextInPlace}{https://github.com/HqiTao/TextInPlace}.